Larry Kusche: Bermuda Triangle

-As a research librarian at Arizona State University, Kusche received queries for all types of information from students writing term papers.
+As a research librarian at Arizona State University, Kusche got queries for all types of information from students writing term papers.

 In the early 1970s, he became interested in the Bermuda Triangle mystery, as he was confronted by numerous queries related to the Triangle.
 This prompted Kusche and fellow librarian Debbie Blouin to start gathering information, mostly by writing hundreds of letters to request information from official sources.
 Initially, the two librarians began selling (for $2) a bibliography of the information about the Bermuda Triangle that they had acquired.

 Later, it occurred to Kusche that somebody should put down all of the information they had gathered into a book.
 When the publishing company Harper and Row ordered a copy of the bibliography, Kusche sent them a copy with a note scribbled on it asking if they were interested in a book about the subject that he was writing – and they were.

 Initially intrigued by the mysteries surrounding the Triangle, Kusche's research convinced him that virtually all the incidents had been caused by storms or accidents, or they happened outside the Triangle, or no proof could be found that they ever occurred at all.
 His conclusion was that the Triangle was a "manufactured mystery," the result of poor research and reporting, and the occasional deliberate falsification of facts.